NovelVista logo

 How to Apply for CISM Certification

 After passing the exam, you have to forward your work experience and complete an application for certification.
-For attaining your CISM certification, you have to fulfill the requirements of five years of work experience and all the documentation submitted has to be accurate.
+To attain your CISM certification, you have to fulfill the requirements of five years of work experience, and all the documentation submitted has to be accurate.

 Keeping Your CISM Certification Active